Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 AND pa.approved_at IS NOT NULL

-GROUP BY pa.approval_stage, pa.approver_name
+GROUP BY pa.approval_stage, pa.approver_role

 ORDER BY avg_days DESC;

-Actionable: Stages with avg_days > 5 or p75_days > 7 = bottleneck.
+Actionable threshold: Stages with avg_days > 5 or p75_days > 7 are bottlenecks - the dashboard should highlight them in red.

 4. Contract Compliance Rate

-Spend with contracted suppliers vs total addressable.
+Spend with contracted suppliers vs total addressable, by category.

 SELECT